Daniel Majstorović

-Daniel Majstorović (born 5 April 1977) is a Swedish former footballer who played as a centre back.
+Daniel Majstorović (born 5 April 1977) is a Swedish former professional footballer who played as a centre back.

 He started his career with IF Brommapojkarna in his native Sweden.
 After a year with the club, he moved to German side SC Fortuna Köln in 1997, subsequently moving back to Sweden just a year later when he signed for Västerås SK.
 His form then earned him a move to Malmö FF, where he won his first trophy, the 2004 Allsvenskan, and his first international call-up for the Sweden national team in 2003.

 In 2004, he moved to Dutch Eredivisie club FC Twente for a fee of €800,000, and after one season he signed for Swiss Super League side FC Basel for €1.3 million.
 He won the double of league and cup in the 2007–08 season.
 He scored 11 goals in the double-winning season, and finished as the club's second top goalscorer.
-In 2008, then he moved to Greek Superleague side AEK Athens on a free transfer.
+In 2008, then he moved to Super League Greece side AEK Athens on a free transfer.
 He was released in 2010 due to financial problems at the club and was then signed by Scottish Premier League team Celtic.
 In Scotland, he won the 2010–11 Scottish Cup and 2011–12 Scottish Premier League.

+A full international between 2003 and 2013, he won 50 caps and scored two goals for the Sweden national team and represented his country at UEFA Euro 2008.